A Hierarchy of Local Symplectic Filling Obstructions for Contact 3-Manifolds: The definition of planar torsion

 \begin{proof}[Proof of Theorem~\ref{thm:lowerOrder}] The only claim in the theorem that doesn't follow immediately from Prop.~\ref{prop:allerleiTorsion} is that $(M,\xi)$ must be overtwisted if it contains a planar $0$-torsion domain~$M_0$.
 One can see this as follows: note first that if we write

 where $M_0^P$ is the planar piece and $M_0' = \overline{M_0 \setminus M_0^P}$ is the padding, then $M_0'$ carries a blown up summed open book with pages that are not disks (which means $(M_0,\xi)$ is not the tight $S^1 \times S^2$).
 If the pages in $M_0'$ are surfaces with positive genus and one boundary component, then one can glue one of these together with a page in $M_0^P$ to form a convex surface $\Sigma \subset M_0$ whose dividing set is $\p M_0^P \cap \Sigma$.
-The latter is the boundary of a disk in~$\Sigma$, so Giroux's criterion (see e.g.~\cite{Geiges:book}*{Prop.~4.8.13}) implies the existence of an overtwisted disk near~$\Sigma$.
+The latter is the boundary of a disk in~$\Sigma$, so Giroux's criterion (see \cite{Giroux:cercles}*{Th\'{e}or\`{e}me~4.5(a)} or \cite{Geiges:book}*{Prop.~4.8.13}) implies the existence of an overtwisted disk near~$\Sigma$.

 In all other cases the pages $\Sigma$ in $M_0'$ have multiple boundary components

 where we denote by $C^P$ the connected component situated near the interface $\p M_0^P$, and $C' = \p\Sigma \setminus C^P$.
 We can then find overtwisted disks by constructing a particular Giroux form using a small variation on the Thurston-Winkelnkemper construction as described e.g.~in \cite{Etnyre:lectures}*{Theorem~3.13}.
 Namely, choose coordinates $(s,t) \in (1/2,1] \times S^1$ on a collar neighborhood of each component of $\p\Sigma$ and define a $1$-form $\lambda_1$ on $\Sigma$ with the following properties: \begin{enumerate} \item $d\lambda_1 > 0$ \item $\lambda_1 = (1 + s)\ dt$ near each component of~$C'$ \item $\lambda_1 = (-1 + s)\ dt$ near~$C^P$ \end{enumerate} Observe that all three conditions cannot be true unless $C'$ is non-empty, due to Stokes's theorem.
 Now following the construction described in \cite{Etnyre:lectures}, one can produce a Giroux form $\lambda$ on $M_0'$ which annihilates some boundary parallel curve $\ell$ near $\p M_0^P$ in a page, and fits together smoothly with some Giroux form in $M_0^P$, so that $\ker\lambda$ is a supported contact structure and is isotopic to~$\xi$ by Prop.~\ref{prop:GirouxUniqueness}.
 Then $\ell$ is the boundary of an overtwisted disk. \end{proof}